doctypedev/sintesi/docs/guide/configuration.md

 Configuring the CLI tool for the `sintesi-monorepo-root` project is straightforward.
 By using the provided scripts and environment configurations, you can streamline your development, testing, and production workflows.
 For further assistance, refer to the project's documentation or reach out to the development team.

-For any issues or feature requests, please consult the [Changelog](changelog.md) for recent updates or file an issue in the project's repository.
+For any issues or feature requests, please consult GitHub for recent updates or file an issue in the project's repository.